Australian Citizenship Test in Your Language: Free Study Guide for 13 Communities

 - The values questions are the hardest part for many people.
 Read more about how they work in our values questions guide.

-- If you fail, you can retake the test.
-There is no limit on attempts.
+- If you fail, the Department books you another appointment at no extra cost (your application may be refused after three test appointments).
 Read more about what happens if you fail.

 Download the app and switch to your language in settings.
 All 280 questions, 16 mock exams, and the full study guide are available in 13 languages.